castleadmin/nx-plugins/nx-serverless-cdk/plugin/README.md

   - The production environment
   - Makes the application available to its consumers

-These **environments** are **just examples**, the environment names as well as their count can be changed according to the project needs.
+These **environments** are **just examples**, the environment names as well as their count can be changed according to the project's needs.

 ### CDK Application Structure